-Before signing the leasing agreement, go to the location where you wish to stay Apartments for rent in Dubai at least once.
+Before signing the leasing agreement, go to the location where you wish to stay for rent at least once.
 You must not only inspect the house’s condition, but also ensure that all electrical and water connections are in working order.
 Check to see that the windows open, close, and lock properly.
 Examine the walls as well.
 Also, make sure that all of the appliances in the house are in good functioning order.
 In most cases, it is the owner’s responsibility to guarantee that the property is in excellent working order when it is turned over for ownership.
 This would imply that all electrical and water connections are operational, as well as the electricity meter and water motor.

 Additional monthly charges, such as society maintenance fees, energy bills, and water bills, could be included in the rent agreement.
 The rent agreement can also include information about the property’s amenities, such as parking.
 These additional charges, as well as the person who is responsible for paying them, should be clearly stated in the rental agreement.

 Notice Period & Penalty:

 If any party breaches the agreement’s terms and conditions, it will become void, and the offended party may pursue legal action.
 As a result, the agreement should include a warning period and a penalty if the agreement is not completed within the given time frame.
 In most cases, a one-month notice period is required.